andykirk/Bedrock/README.md

 An opinionated collection of settings/config/initialisation files for starting new projects via Grunt, Bower and Composer.

-It's made for personal use, but if anyone feels inspired to majke use of it, that's great.
+It's made for personal use, but if anyone feels inspired to make use of it, that's great.

 Since starting this, I've become aware of [Init](https://github.com/use-init/init).
 That project looks amazing, but perhaps a little too involved for me at this point, plus, I always have my own ways of doing things.
-However, there are some basic similarities in that the [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) is used a starting point, adn [Grunt](http://gruntjs.com/) is used to customise everything.
+However, there are some basic similarities in that the [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) is used a starting point, and [Grunt](http://gruntjs.com/) is used to customise everything.

 Requirements